 Goodell and Rich McKay, the head of the league’s competition committee, discussed an idea brought up by Tampa Bay Buccaneers coach Greg Schiano in which a team, instead of kicking off, would get the ball at its own 30-yard line in a fourth-and-15 situation.
 The team then would punt the ball away or, to replace an onside kick, could go for it and, if it failed to get a first down, the opposing squad would start with great field position.

-- Kansas City Chiefs first 53-man roster is right here - Arrowhead Pride (blog)
+- Eric Fisher and the Kansas City Chiefs showed me something - Arrowhead Pride (blog)

 - Kansas City Chiefs: 5 Takeaways from Week 2 Loss to Broncos - Arrowhead Addict

 - Kansas City Chiefs Report Card Vs Denver Broncos - KC Kingdom

 - Kansas City Chiefs: Despite Loss and Injuries, Team Shows Promise and Fight - Bleacher Report